aspose-cells/Aspose.Cells-Doc-md/japanese/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/adding-new-worksheets-to-workbook-and-activating-a-sheet/_index.ja.md

 ### **Aspose.Cells for .NET**
 **C#**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

  .......

-Aspose.Cells を使用。
+using Aspose.Cells;

 .......

-//ライセンスのインスタンスをインスタンス化し、ライセンス ファイルを設定します
+//Instantiate an instance of license and set the license file

-//そのパスを介して
+//through its path

-Aspose.Cells.License ライセンス = 新しい Aspose.Cells.License();
+Aspose.Cells.License license = new Aspose.Cells.License();

 license.SetLicense("Aspose.Cells.lic");

-// テンプレートの Excel ファイルのパスを指定します。
+//Specify the template excel file path.

 string myPath =@"d:\test\My_Book1.xls";

-// 新しい Workbook をインスタンス化します。
+//Instantiate a new Workbook.

-//エクセルファイルを開く。
+//Open the excel file.

-ワークブック ワークブック = 新しいワークブック(myPath);
+Workbook workbook = new Workbook(myPath);

-//Worksheet オブジェクトを宣言します。
+//Declare a Worksheet object.

-ワークシート newWorksheet;
+Worksheet newWorksheet;

-// ワークブックに 5 つの新しいワークシートを追加し、いくつかのデータを入力します
+//Add 5 new worksheets to the workbook and fill some data

-//セルに。
+//into the cells.

-for (int i = 0; i< 5; i++)
+for (int i = 0; i < 5; i++)

 {